Azolla Cultivation – An Opportunity to Increase Farm Income

 4) Higher temperatures negatively affect the growth of the Azolla.

-5) The optimum pH range for Azolla should be between the range of 5 – 7.
+5) The optimum pH range for Azolla should be in the range of 5 – 7.

 6) Excessive alkaline or acidic conditions negatively impact the growth of Azolla.